 Rank 0: Assassin

-Assassin is a counter weapon to guards.
+Assassin is a counter-weapon to guards.
 He’s only effective if he’s in your hand and you are targeted by another player’s Guard.
-In that case, the Assassin kills the Guard and eliminates Guard’s player.
+In that case, the Assassin kills the Guard and eliminates the Guard’s player.
 Assassin is then discarded and you draw a new card.

 Which Edition of Love Letter to Buy?

-If you type Love Letter into Amazon (click here to see results), you’ll see that several versions are available (and some hardly available).
-You’ve got the original, boxed edition, extension and big box edition, On top of that, you’ve got all sorts of different themes, where only the names and images are replaced, but the gameplay remains the same (Batman, Hobbit, Star Wars, Archer, Munckin etc.).
+If you type Love Letter into Amazon, you’ll see that several versions are available (and some hardly available).
+You’ve got the original, boxed edition, extension, and big-box edition, On top of that, you’ve got all sorts of different themes, where only the names and images are replaced, but the gameplay remains the same (Batman, Hobbit, Star Wars, Archer, Munchkin, etc.).

 Here’s what I recommend: